 The new electronic polycarbonate documents designed by Trüb in Switzerland meet the highest requirements for security and quality.
 The laser-engraved document also integrates built-in visible and invisible security elements.

 Nigeria's new national computerized card is equipped with a microprocessor for the storage of personal and biometric data (fingerprints) of the cardholder as well as keys, certificates and other data for the various eServices and applications.

 Digital dividends for a more inclusive society

-This ambitious program is aiming at fostering inclusive citizenship, more effective governance, and the creation of a cashless economy, all of which will stimulate economic growth, investment and trade.
+This ambitious program is aiming at fostering inclusive citizenship, more effective governance, and the creation of a cashless economy, all of which will stimulate economic growth, investment, and trade.

-To know more about the potential benefits of such a program, we published in August 2016 a dossier on eID and eGov digital dividends.
+To know more about the potential benefits of such a program, we published in August 2016 a dossier on the effects of ID technology on society.